dreamcatcher-tech/network/Inbox/2024-04-23 0907 session management.md

 This home chain is where your analytics are kept.

 The engine will start a default session, and will attempt to log in using existing credentials.

+Anon session will make a dedicated request to get an anonymous PID.